-Detectors for use at home to detect trace amounts of Arsenic in various samples including Water, Juices, Wine, Foods, Urine, Saliva and others.
+Detectors for use at home to detect trace amounts of Arsenic in various samples including Water, Juices, Wine, Foods and others.
 The AJLOW-01 Arsenic Detectors are capable of detecting as low as 1 part per billion of arsenic in water (0.001 mg/L).

 Chemsee now offers combination kits for detection of all Heavy Metals including Arsenic, denoted the THM(Total Heavy Metal) series.
 This kit comes in two variants THM-LOW-01 and THM-01.
 Both kits come with a GHM-01 General Heavy Metal Detector, but differ with which Arsenic Detector comes with it.

 More Information regarding Heavy Metal Toxicity, Common Symptoms, Ways to Avoid Heavy Metals and Exposure Routes are included in the sections below.